Tax treatment of Esports

 What are Esports?

-Given the global revenue from Esports is predicted to reach nearly $3 billion in the next few years, invariably the tax treatment of Esports players needs to be considered.
+Given the global revenue from Esports is predicted to reach nearly $3 billion in the next few years, the tax treatment of Esports players needs to be considered.

 The main sources of income from Esports